 The purpose of the Fresh Start Policy is to permit students who performed poorly during a modest and limited period of initial enrollment at the University of Cincinnati to have an opportunity for a "fresh" cumulative grade point average.
-Details of the policy are available at the following links:
+Details of the policy are available at the following link:

-ucblueash.edu/resources/policies/academic/ fresh-start.html uc.edu/about/registrar/grades-anduc.edu/about/registrar/grades-andtranscripts/academic-fresh-start/academicfresh-start-policy.html If a student meets all of the criteria indicated below, s/he may petition the Associate Dean of Academic Affairs at UC Blue Ash to have previous courses taken prior to return deleted from the GPA calculation on the academic record and (thus) to have the GPA begin from point of return.
+uc.edu/registrar/policies_and procedures/academic fresh start.html If a student meets all of the criteria indicated below, s/he may petition the Associate Dean of Academic Affairs at UC Blue Ash to have previous courses taken prior to return deleted from the GPA calculation on the academic record and (thus) to have the GPA begin from point of return.